French Gothic stained glass windows

 French Gothic stained glass windows were an important feature of French Gothic architecture, particularly cathedrals and churches built between the 12th century and 16th century.
 While stained glass had been used in French churches in the Romanesque period, the Gothic windows were much larger, eventually filling entire walls.
 They were particularly important in the High Gothic cathedrals, most famously in Chartres Cathedral.
 Their function was to fill the interior with a mystical colored light, representing the Holy Spirit, and also to illustrate the stories of the Bible for the large majority of the congregation who could not read.

 The rose window was a particularly important feature of the major French cathedrals, beginning with Notre Dame de Paris.
 It was usually found over the portals on the west front, and frequently also on the transepts.

 Over the years of the Gothic period, the windows became larger and larger, allowing in more light through grisaille glass, and the details on the painted glass became much finer, gradually resembling paintings.
 A large part of the original glass was destroyed in the centuries after the Middle Ages; much of the glass today is restored or a more modern replacement.
+Nonetheless, France still holds the largest surface of medieval stained glass to be found anywhere in Europe.